-- Operating safer recruitment practices; including highlighting the importance we place on safeguarding children in our recruitment adverts and interview questions, appropriate Disclosure and Barring Service (DBS) and reference checks, verifying identity, academic and vocational qualifications, obtaining practitioner references, checking previous employment history and ensuring that a candidate has the health and physical capacity for the job.
-It also includes undertaking interviews and checking the Children's List and right to work in England checks in accordance with DBS and Department for Education procedures - Ensuring that staff and volunteers adhere to a published code of conduct and other professional standards at all times, including after school activities.
-Staff are aware of social media/ on-line conduct - Ensuring that all staff and other adults on site are aware of the need for maintaining appropriate and professional boundaries in their relationship with pupils and parents, following our Code of Conduct - Requiring all staff to disclose any convictions, cautions, court orders, reprimands and warnings that may affect their suitability to work with children (whether received before or during their employment at the setting).
-Disqualification under the Child Care Act 2006 (amended following the 2018 Regulations) - Maintaining an accurate, complete, up to date Single Central Record September 2023 - updated January 2024
+- Operating safer recruitment practices, following the guidance in Section 3 of Keeping Children Safe in Education 2024 - Ensuring that staff and volunteers adhere to a published code of conduct and other professional standards at all times, including after school activities.
+Staff are aware of social media and code of conduct policies. - Ensuring that all staff and other adults on site are aware of the need for maintaining appropriate and professional boundaries in their relationship with pupils and parents, following our code of conduct and staff handbook. - Requiring all staff to disclose any convictions, cautions, court orders, reprimands and warnings that may affect their suitability to work with children (whether received before or during their employment at the setting).
+Disqualification under the Child Care Act 2006 (amended following the 2018 Regulations) - Maintaining an accurate, complete, up to date Single Central Record